Set Up Dual Monitors in Ubuntu Linux: A Step-by-Step Guide

 On the System menu, select Settings, as highlighted below.

-Click on the Display tile to open the panel in the Settings app.
+Click the Display tile to open the configuration panel.

-In the display arrangement diagram, you can drag your displays to set them up in the positions you want.
+The display arrangement diagram allows you to drag your monitors to set them up in the positions you want, creating a visual representation that matches your physical desk layout.

 Then, select the display number you'd like to configure as primary or secondary.
 Feel free to drag the screens again to get the relative positions just right.